haxorof/ansible-role-docker-ce/README.md

 This role tries to support the lowest supported Ansible version to the most recent listed [here](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html)

-If you are using Ansible version `2.3` you cannot go higher than version `1.5.0` of this role.

 ## Requirements

 No additional requirements.